 We provide guidance for all holders and operators of premises licences in a Surrey borough.
-All applicants for new premise licences or variations to existing premise licences should familiarise themselves with this guidance when completing section M (measure to promote the licensing objective 'Protection of Children from Harm').
+All applicants for new premise licences or variations to existing premise licences should read this guidance.
+This is important for completing section M (measure to promote the licensing objective 'Protection of Children from Harm').

 If you would like to see how we use your personal data please read our privacy notice.

 For more information, email email@example.com or call on 01483 517838.

 - Safeguarding Policy Feb 2021 (PDF)

 Guidance document for developing safeguarding policies for organisations involving children in their performances

 - Exemption App Form (PDF)

 Performance Licence Exemption Form for productions involving children

 - Body of Persons Approval Full Application Form (PDF)